Does AI Offer Businesses The Best Price Optimisation Techniques Or Not? 🛎️

 Can AI pricing really improve a business’ price optimisation techniques and analytics?

-From phones to cars to insurance pricing and many B2B industries as well, AI is fast becoming a pricing tool of choice for businesses that want to improve pricing and drive immediate profitability.
-We ask: How useful is AI really at improving strategic price-setting – particularly in the area of price optimisation?
+From phones to cars to insurance pricing and many other B2B industries, AI is fast becoming a pricing tool of choice for businesses that want to improve pricing and drive immediate profitability.
+We ask: How useful is AI at improving strategic price setting, particularly in the area of price optimisation?

-We ask this because price optimisation using AI can be a great way for businesses to drive profitability.
+We ask this because price optimisation using AI can drive massive profitability.
 Artificial intelligence (AI) can optimise prices at any given time to meet the expectations of different customer groups.
 In fact, more businesses are turning to price optimisation techniques based on positive feedback from customers.

 For example, as many as 60% of shoppers choose to buy at stores with optimal prices, not the lowest prices.
 Interestingly, the latest research from IBMs indicates that as much as 73% of businesses (retailers) are using intelligent automation to improve their pricing and promotion by 2021.

 So, with this in mind, we’re going to explore what AI pricing is, price optimisation techniques, what it can do to drive better prices to improve revenue and profitability.
 We believe that AI pricing will become a permanent fixture in the business landscape.
 In fact, we predict that more business leaders will consider AI pricing as a key to improve pricing.
 That includes new pricing models and capabilities more than ever before.